HOLOCAUST AND GENOCIDE STUDIES (MINOR)

 Opportunities for relevant overseas study are available through Stockton’s Coordinator of International Education.
 Stockton students may also undertake credit-bearing study visits (combined with subsequent independent studies) during the winter break or in the summer.
 Scholarships to help defray part of the cost of such study are often available.

 For more information, contact Dr. Carol Rittner, RSM, the Coordinator of the minor in Holocaust and Genocide Studies.
 Her office is J-107; her email is Carol.Rittner@Stockton.edu; and her telephone is (609) 652-4553.
 The Holocaust Resource Center has other resources, as does the online journal, Dimensions, an online journal about holocaust study.
-You can also reach the coordinator through Coordinator of Holocaust and Genocide Studies, The Richard Stockton College of New Jersey, 101 Vera King Farris Drive, Galloway, NJ 08205, Phone: (609) 652-4553.
+You can also reach the coordinator through Coordinator of Holocaust and Genocide Studies, Stockton University, 101 Vera King Farris Drive, Galloway, NJ 08205, Phone: (609) 652-4553.

 To declare a minor, use this form.